Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/service-and-route.md

 {% include md/kgo/check-condition.md name='route-without-service' kind='KongRoute' %}

-At this point, you should see the Route in the Gateway Manager UI.
+At this point, you should see the route in the Gateway Manager UI.